Certificate Program in Dispute Resolution

 The Center for Dispute Resolution administers a Certificate Program in Dispute Resolution, which has been ranked among the top-10 dispute resolution programs in the country by U.S. News & World Report.
 This specialized program of study provides a substantial foundation in mediation and negotiation for all law students.
 However, the program is particularly valuable for those students interested in a deep exploration of problem solving, deal making and decision theory.

-The Certificate Program in Dispute Resolution requires 17 hours of specialized study as part of the 90 hours required to earn the J.D.
+The Certificate Program in Dispute Resolution requires 15 (plus one law elective & practicum hours) hours of specialized study as part of the 90 hours required to earn the J.D.
 Participation in the certificate program is open to 16 students from each class.
 Students enrolled in the program develop vital expertise in negotiation, mediation, arbitration, trial process and conflict theory and learn important aspects of psychology, economics and other disciplines that bear on dispute resolution.
 The practical and theoretical components of the program equip students with the negotiation techniques needed to readily prevent and quickly resolve a broad range of legal disputes.

 First-year students interested in admission to the program must enroll in the introductory dispute resolution course offered in the spring semester.
-In addition to the introductory course, the program requires three other courses, the capstone course, a major paper and 70 hours of practicum.
+In addition to the introductory course, the program requires three other courses, the capstone courses, a major paper and 60 hours of practicum.

 Admission to the Program